uav4geo/GeoDeep/README.md

 ## Does this need a GPU?

-You do not!
+It does not!
 Models are tuned to run fast on the CPU.

 ## Contributing